-Eight-try Glasgow ease aside bottom side Zebre
+Eight-try Glasgow thrash bottom side Zebre in URC

 Glasgow were not yet done.
 A lovely strike play and Gordon was under the posts and that score brought it to 45 points.
 Brown's late blast from a few metres - a fourth try from a Glasgow hooker on the night - took it over the half century.

-They still have work to do in their three remaining games - Munster in Limerick are up next on the 24th of the month and what a game that promises to be - but that top-four spot and the home quarter-final that goes with it is well within their reach now.
+They still have work to do in their three remaining games - Munster in Limerick are up next on the 24th of the month and what a game that promises to be.

+However, that top-four spot, and home quarter-final that goes with it, is well within their reach now.

+Glasgow Warriors head coach Franco Smith: "I think we weren't at our best - I think there were a lot of other points to be scored.
+But they guys stuck in and it was a workmanlike performance.

 Glasgow Warriors: Smith, Forbes, McDowall, Johnson, McKay, Jordan, G Horne, Dell, Matthews, Berghan, Bean, Du Preez, Cummings, Darge, Vailanu.